jpverta/jpverta.github.io/_posts/2018-07-23-Shaking-Hands-With-Salmon.md

 What's better than vacation after hard work?

-Vacation where you get to shake hands with thing you are trying to save.
+Vacation where you get to shake hands with the thing you are trying to save.

 ![]({{ BASE_PATH }}/figures/shakingHandsWithSalmon.jpg)